 The Taiping appealed to many of the peasantry for their promises of egalitarianism and land reform.
 Their caste-free society also gave many more rights to women; evenly distributed land; and they were strongly against opium, alcohol, and tobacco.

 By 1853 the Taiping had captured the provincial center of Nanjing and established the city as their capital.
-Here Hong and his following would be besieged for years by Qing forces in an attempt to retake the city and their progress stalled.
+Here Hong’s armies were besieged for years by Qing forces attempting to retake the city and their progress stalled.

 Despite this the Taiping would launch invasions of their own in all directions to relieve the pressure on the city.
 A northern invasion of Beijing was a complete failure, though a western expedition was met with limited success.